I wrote this a couple of months ago before the hashtag #metoo started trending.

-When a man approaches you in a way you don’t want him to, there are lots of thoughts and feelings which might stop you from actually screaming at him.
-You might feel scared that if you anger him, he will become violent.
-Thus, after trying to tell him in a “polite way” that you don’t like him talking to/touching you, you stay quiet in order to stay safe.
-You might feel ashamed, even blame yourself, for his behaviour.
+When a person approaches you in a way you don’t want them to, there are lots of thoughts and feelings which might stop you from actually screaming at them.
+You might feel scared that if you anger them, they will become violent.
+Thus, after trying to tell them in a “polite way” that you don’t like them talking to/touching you, you stay quiet in order to stay safe.
+You might feel ashamed, even blame yourself, for this behaviour.
 “Did I give a sign?”
-“Is my skirt too short?”
-If he tells you “C’mon, I know you want it.
+“Is my shirt too tight?”
+If they tell you “C’mon, I know you want it.
 You have been flirting with me the whole evening!” the situation can quickly get out of hand, especially if you are intoxicated and don’t understand what is happening.
 Suddenly, your consent is undermined without you even having had the chance to say No or Yes.
 Or you may simply be asleep, a vulnerable situation where you only realise what is going on once it is already too late.

 People also feel like there are people who they are not supposed to say No to.
-For example, it is made to seem one’s ‘duty’ as a girlfriend or wife to give your unconditional consent.
-He has touched you before, so why would you say No now?
-He might tell you to “Stop being all weird!” and consequently you would sleep with him because you are afraid to hurt or even lose the other person.
+For example, it is made to seem one’s ‘duty’ as a partner to give your unconditional consent.
+They touched you before, so why would you say No now?
+They might tell you to “Stop being all weird!” and consequently you would sleep with them because you are afraid to hurt or even lose the other person.

 It is never okay for anybody to treat or touch us in ways we do not want them to.